mavryk-network/mavryk-protocol/docs/alpha/michelson.rst

 particular order.

- - ``amount`` (optional, defaults to 0): the amount, expressed in mutez, that should be pushed by the `AMOUNT
+ - ``amount`` (optional, defaults to 0): the amount, expressed in mumav, that should be pushed by the `AMOUNT
    <https://tezos.gitlab.io/michelson-reference/#instr-AMOUNT>`__
    instruction

- - ``balance`` (optional, defaults to 0): the balance, expressed in mutez, that should be pushed by the `BALANCE
+ - ``balance`` (optional, defaults to 0): the balance, expressed in mumav, that should be pushed by the `BALANCE
    <https://tezos.gitlab.io/michelson-reference/#instr-BALANCE>`__
    instruction